maaskola/discrover/README.md

 * Fedora 20
 * Ubuntu 14.04 (Trusty)

-You can find the binary packages [here](https://github.com/maaskola/discrover/releases).
+The binary packages were generated with the specifications found in [another repository](https://github.com/maaskola/discrover-packages).

 ## Dependencies for building Discrover